google-deepmind/dm_nevis/README.md

 |    |--- training/
 ```

-`dm_nevis/` is the library of the benchmark, containing the `benchmarker/` which
+`dm_nevis/` is the library of the benchmark, containing the `benchmarker/`
-provides all utilities relative to the actual benchmark, `datasets_storage/` the
+library, which implements the evaluation protocol used in the [paper].
-download and preparation of the datasets, and `streams/` the definition of the
+`datasets_storage/` is a package to support the downloading and preparation of
-various streams.
+datasets, and `streams/` is a package defining different streams.

-There are two folders for the model implementations, one for jax
+There are two directories containing baseline model implementations, one for jax
 (`experiments_jax`), and one for pytorch (`experiments_torch`).
 In each,
-`launch.py` is the entrypoint of the docker, `experiment.py` the module where
+`launch.py` is the Docker entrypoint, `experiment.py` is the module where all
-all the execution happens, `configs/` provides the hyperparameters definition of
+the execution happens, `configs/` provides the hyperparameters for each learner,
-each learner, `learners/` actually implements the learners (note: you can have
+`learners/` implements the learners (note: in some cases, there are different
-different configs for the same learner!), `metrics/` implements the metrics used
+configs for the same learner), `metrics/` implements the metrics used in
-in NEVIS'22, `environment/` provides the logger and checkpointer, and
+NEVIS'22, `environment/` provides the logger and checkpointer, and `training/`
-`training/` provides learner-agnostic utilities such as the heads, the backbone,
+provides learner-agnostic utilities such as the heads, the backbone, but also a
-but also a flops counter for example.
+flops counter for example.

 # Contact

 If you wish to contact us, please raise a GitHub issue.

-If you are using the NEVIS'22 benchmark, please cite:
+If you are using the NEVIS'22 benchmark, please cite the following paper,

 ```bibtex
 @article{bornschein2022nevis,